Search

 • Watch clouds move across the sky

-Mindfulness: Bringing Awareness To The Present
+Mindfulness: Bringing Awareness to the Present

-• Pause and take 5 slow breaths
+• Pause and take five slow breaths

 • Notice how your feet feel on the ground

-The Power Of Simple Pleasures
+The Power of Simple Pleasures

 Start Small, Go Often